 Here are some things to consider …

 So you’re going to Canada for 24 months?
-Problem is most New Zealand travel insurers only allow you to buy a policy for 12 months (or 18 months depending on insurer).
+Problem is, most New Zealand travel insurers only allow you to buy a policy for 12 months (or 18 months depending on the insurer).
 So what to do?
-We suggest buying a policy for a year and then extending it for a second year once you're already overseas.
-TIP: Make sure your first policy doesn't expire before renewing as you won't be able to extend otherwise.
+You can potentially by a policy for a year and then extend it for additional months if you can, or buy an 'Already Overseas' policy just prior to your policy expiring.
+However if your visa is for 23 months, you will need to show cover for the entire period upfront.

 Attention to detail is key